Jim Root: Life and career

 He joined Slipknot in January 1999, replacing their original guitarist, Josh Brainard, who left the band during the recording of their self-titled album, reportedly after having fulfilled his recording duties.
-In fact, the only song Root recorded during the album's sessions was "Purity", the former being featured on the short-lived first pressing of Slipknot as well as the 10th Anniversary Edition, and the latter being its replacement.
-Despite this, the song has become a staple for most of the band's live performances.
-Slipknot vocalist Corey Taylor invited Root to join the band based on Taylor's past experiences working with him in Stone Sour.
+He was approached by Shawn Crahan, Joey Jordison, and producer Ross Robinson to join, which he initially rejected but after speaking to a friend asking him to reconsider, Root called Crahan back asking if the offer was still on the table.
+The only songs Root recorded for during the album's sessions were for "Me Inside", which was already mostly completed in the earlier sessions, and a new song titled "Purity."
+Despite this, "Purity" has become a staple for most of the band's live performances.

-Although filling in the spot of rhythm guitar in 1999, Root is considered to be one of the band's main songwriters and has written lead guitar parts for Slipknot's later albums particularly on All Hope is Gone and .5: The Gray Chapter.
-Of Slipknot's nine member lineup which lasted between 1999 to 2010, Root was the last to join the band.
+Although originally filling in the spot of rhythm guitar in 1999, Root would later become the co-lead guitarist and, after the death of bassist Paul Gray and removal of drummer Joey Jordison, he became one of the band's main songwriters.
+Of Slipknot's nine member lineup which lasted between 1999 and 2010, Root was the last to join the band.
 Root typically performed lead guitar in Stone Sour, although he sometimes played rhythm.
 He has spoken of both bands' guitar style as being twin guitar: "In both bands, I fulfill both roles.
 In Slipknot, Mick [Thomson] has some solos, and in Stone Sour, Josh [Rand] has some solos."
 During the recording of Stone Sour's Audio Secrecy, he and Rand recorded their parts simultaneously.

 Outside Slipknot and Stone Sour, Root has appeared on Slipknot turntablist Sid Wilson's DJ Starscream album The New Leader and John 5's The Devil Knows My Name, for the song "Black Widow of La Porte", and also appeared on the Roadrunner United project, performing the solo and harmony guitars on "Tired 'N Lonely" from the project's album The All-Star Sessions.
 He also appeared on Jonathan Davis and the SFA's cover of Lil Wayne's "Got Money".

 On May 17, 2014, Stone Sour released an official statement saying that Root was no longer a member of the band.
 Moments before their statement, Root told a fan on Instagram of his departure, explaining "Not my decision.
 Not happy about it."
 In interviews, Root accused the band of being financially motivated and pursuing a more commercial musical direction, but also observed that he "wasn't really happy in that band anymore".
 Corey Taylor noted that the split initially put a strain on his and Root's relationship, which nonetheless was mended through channelling their frustrations into new Slipknot material.

-For 13 years, Root was involved in a highly publicized relationship with Cristina Scabbia, the lead singer of Italian nu-metal band Lacuna Coil.
+For 13 years, Root was involved in a highly publicized relationship with Cristina Scabbia, the lead singer of Italian gothic metal band Lacuna Coil.